Effective $\Lambda$CDM model emerging from $f(Q,T)$ under a special EOS limit in symmetric cosmology with Bayesian and ANN observational constraints: Confrontation with Observations

 Fig. 9 \& 10 show the comparison of 2D contours in $\Omega_{m}$ - $H_{0}$ plane and $\Omega_{m}$ - $S_{8}$ plane of our model analyzed with the conventional MCMC method \& advanced ANN approach respectively.
 These plots effectively compare how two estimation methods infer cosmological parameters and shows ANN constraints are more precise, though slightly shifted relative to MCMC.
 The constrained values of cosmological parameter for this model using CC, BAO and Pantheon plus datasets via both the conventional MCMC technique and the advanced ANN approach are listed in Table 1.
 We observe that while both methods provide mutually consistent probes of $H_{0}$, $\Omega_{m}$ and $S_{8}$, the ANN method systematically gives tighter constraints, which can be evident from the reduced $1\sigma$ errors.\\

-For CC data sets, we obtain $H_{0}=67.57^{+1.68}_{-1.65}$ km s$^{-1}$ Mpc$^{-1}$ from ANN approach while MCMC technique yields $H_{0} = 68.14^{+3.07}_{-3.05}$ km s$^{-1}$ Mpc$^{-1}$.
-These values of $H_{0}$ have $0.10\sigma$ (MCMC), $0.24\sigma$ (ANN) \& $1.74\sigma$ (MCMC), $2.95\sigma$ (ANN) with its Planck value and the local SH0ES measurement respectively.
-The insignificant $S_{8}$ tension for CC data indicates that CC alone does not strongly probes the late-time structure growth of the universe.
+For CC data sets, we obtain $H_{0}=67.57^{+1.68}_{-1.65}$ km s$^{-1}$ Mpc$^{-1}$ from ANN approach while MCMC technique yields $H_{0} = 68.14^{+1.83}_{-1.84}$ km s$^{-1}$ Mpc$^{-1}$.
+These values of $H_{0}$ have $0.39\sigma$ (MCMC), $0.10\sigma$ (ANN) \& $2.53\sigma$ (MCMC), $2.95\sigma$ (ANN) with its Planck value and the local SH0ES measurement respectively.
 For BAO dataset, the ANN methods yields $H_{0}=68.92^{+1.57}_{-1.43}$ km s$^{-1}$ Mpc$^{-1}$ and exhibits $0.95 \sigma$ tension with Planck and $2.48 \sigma$ tension with SH0ES.
 The substantial $S_{8}$ tension $\sim\; 4.13\sigma$ favors the structure growth amplitudes significantly lower than KiDS and DESI estimate\cite{Heymans2021,Abbott2022}.
-For Pantheon+ SN Ia data, we observe that both MCMC and ANN yield a higher expansion rate $H_{0}= 72.97^{+0.26}_{-0.26}$ km s$^{-1}$ Mpc and $H_{0} = 73.14^{+0.60}_{-0.84}$ km s$^{-1}$ Mpc respectively.
-These values are in close agreement with the SH0ES determination \cite{Riess2022}, generating only $0.73\;\sigma$ and $0.56\;\sigma$ tension while showing strong disagreement with the Planck results \cite{Planck2018}.
+For Pantheon+ SN Ia data, we observe that both MCMC and ANN yield a higher expansion rate $H_{0}= 72.97^{+0.59}_{-0.59}$ km s$^{-1}$ Mpc and $H_{0} = 73.14^{+0.60}_{-0.84}$ km s$^{-1}$ Mpc respectively.
+These values are in close agreement with the SH0ES determination \cite{Riess2022}, generating only $0.69\;\sigma$ and $0.56\;\sigma$ tension while showing strong disagreement with the Planck results \cite{Planck2018}.
 Moreover, we also observe that ANN method slightly reduces the $H_{0}$ tension with compare to MCMC method.
 The CC and BAO datasets favor Planck-like $H_{0}$, whereas Pantheon+ SN Ia data set shifts towards the SH0ES value.
 Furthermore, it is worthwhile to note that The model selection criteria AIC and BIC exhibit a marginal differences between MCMC and ANN, indicating that both methods offer statistically comparable performance.
 As a final comment, we note that the ANN approach provides tighter constraints in maintaining parameter compatibility relative to MCMC framework.